Some questions are always asked, so this is the best place to get the answers right away

 What happens if I ignore the Parking Charge Notice?

-If you fail to pay the Parking Charge Notice within 28 days from the date of issue this may result in your case being transferred to a Debt Recovery Agent, which will incur additional administrative charges or court costs.
-The collection procedure will be processed in line with the Administration of Justice Act 1970. please note that full action will be taken and could result into court action.
+If you fail to pay the PCN, this will result in your case being transferred to our collections department, where additional administrative amounts will be added.
+The collection procedure will be processed in line with the Administration of Justice Act 1970.

 How do I pay a Parking Charge Notice?

-When parking on private land Blue Badge concessions will not apply.
-Blue Badge holders are not exempt on any car park or land overseen by NPM.
-You should always check the terms and conditions of parking notice, which are set out on signage within the car park.
+When parking on private land, Blue Badge concessions will not apply.
+Blue Badge holders are not exempt on any private land overseen by NPM.
+You should always check the rules and regulations of the parking terms and conditions which are set out on all signage within parking areas.
 Further information is provided on the FAQ in The Blue Badge scheme booklet

 Are there any regulations governing the way in which we operate?